 5. Take a long hard look at your landing pages – Landing page experience

 You wouldn’t send an ad about toothpaste to a page selling candy, would you?
 Rhetorical question, but sometimes it takes an absurd question to drive a point home.
 My point is that you should be as obsessed with making your landing page match the ad as you are about the ad matching the keyword.

 That’s a great start but you need to go further than that.

-First, make sure that the landing page looks just as good on mobile as it does on desktop.
+First, make sure the landing page looks just as good on mobile as on desktop.
 Pay close attention to the speed of the page because Google has gone on record saying that 53% of smartphone users will abandon a web page if the site takes more than 3 seconds to load.

 3 Seconds!
 Couple that with a recent study that shows we have an average attention span of just 8 seconds (1 second less than a goldfish) and you have a recipe for disaster if you aren’t careful.

 While I won’t be going into depth about landing pages in this post I think it’s important to ensure that your landing page has a call to action.
 What’s a call to action?
 Anything that gets people to act on whatever it is that you want them to do.
 It can be a lead form submission, a download, a phone call or even watching a video.